gvwilson/sensibleadventures/cloudherd/new.md

 right?
 What in the name of all that rots are you doing out in this?"

 "*Amma* wanted me to fill the kettle," Noxy said stupidly.
 She shook her head.
-"It---the lightning it."
+"It---the lightning hit it."

 "I can see the lightning hit it," Aft said testily.
 He took her by the shoulders and peered into her eyes, then relaxed slightly.